Water cure (torture): France

 Water torture was used extensively and legally by the courts of France from the Middle Ages to the 17th and 18th centuries.
-It was known as being put to "the question", with the ordinary question involving the forcing of one gallon (eight pints or approximately 3.6 litres) of water into the stomach and the extraordinary question involving the forcing of two gallons (sixteen pints or approximately 7.3 litres).
+It was known as being put to "the question", with the ordinary question involving the forcing of one gallon (eight pints or approximately 1 gal litres) of water into the stomach and the extraordinary question involving the forcing of two gallons (sixteen pints or approximately 2 gal litres).

 The French poet and criminal François Villon was subjected to this torture in 1461.
 Jean Calas suffered this torture before being broken on the wheel in 1762.
 The true case of the Marquise of Brinvilliers was reported in fiction by Arthur Conan Doyle in "The Leather Funnel", by Alexandre Dumas, père, in The Marquise de Brinvilliers and by Émile Gaboriau in Intrigues of a Poisoner.

 Germany

 A form of water cure known as the Swedish drink was used by various international troops against the German population during the Thirty Years' War.